-These financial statements are the first financial statements prepared in accordance with the new For-profit entity Tier 2 accounting standards.
+There have been no changes to accounting policies in the 2016 year.
+The 2015 financial statements were the first financial statements prepared in accordance with the new For-profit entity Tier 2 accounting standards.

 Non-current assets held for sale